 Neuroscience has found the brain functions which are altered through substance misuse and explain why someone continues to drink in spite of negative consequences.
 The different elements that are being revealed are now coming together within the field of addiction treatment and being coalesced to form very effective treatment models that give someone looking for treatment not only a choice between therapeutic or 12 step models, but a chance of recovery in an integrated, holistic environment.

 I continue to find excellent treatment providers embracing change and offering their clients the best that is available.
 One of the biggest problems has been in effectively supporting a person after treatment.
-A trained Recovery Coach can offer a level of one to one engagement which a treatment facility cannot and so is an excellent option for someone looking to avoid the pitfalls which lead to relapse and inevitably back to the doors of a treatment facility.
+A trained Recovery Coach can offer a level of one to one engagement which a treatment facility cannot and so is an excellent option for someone looking to avoid the pitfalls which lead to relapse and inevitably back to the doors of a rehab.

 I hope that more treatment providers continue to take up the challenge of embracing positive changes and continue to improve their programmes giving clients the best that is available.
+Read more about alcohol and drug addiction treatment